Thayer Hobson: Career

-Personal and death
+Personal life and death

 In 1925, he divorced his first wife.
 In 1925, he went to Paris to study at the Sorbonne.
 His second wife was Priscilla Harriet Fansler, who after their divorce married Alger Hiss and became Priscilla Hiss.
 His third wife, from 1930 to 1935, was Laura Kean Zametkin who, as Laura Z. Hobson, wrote the acclaimed novel about antisemitism Gentleman's Agreement and other novels.
 He was later married to Isabelle Lavis Garrabrants and Elizabeth Tonkin Davis.

 Hobson died on October 19, 1967, in San Antonio, Texas.